AdobeDocs/mix-modeler.en/help/harmonize-data/overview.md

 * aggregate or summary data, for example collected from walled garden data sources or offline advertising data gathered (like spend) from running a billboard campaign, an event, or a physical ad campaign,
 * event data, for example from first party data sources.
 This event data can be data collected through the Adobe Analytics source connector from Adobe Analytics, or through the Experience Platform Web or Mobile SDK or Edge Network API, or data ingested using source connectors.

 The harmonization service of Mix Modeler assimilates the aggregate and event data into a consistent data view.
-This data view is the source for the plans and models in Mix Modeler.
+This data view, combined with internal and external factors data, is the source for the models in Mix Modeler.

 ## An example of harmonized data